owncloud/ocis/docs/ocis/development/testing.md

 To run a single test add `BEHAT_FEATURE=<feature file>`

-To run tests with different storage driver set `STORAGE_DRIVER` to correct value.
-It can be set to `OCIS` or `OWNCLOUD` and uses `OWNCLOUD` as default value.
+To run tests with a different storage driver set `STORAGE_DRIVER` to the correct value.
+It can be set to `OCIS` or `OWNCLOUD` and uses `OWNCLOUD` as the default value.

 ### use existing tests for BDD